boecht/ha-addon-virtual-meter/virtual-meter/DOCS.md

 ## Notes

-- v0.0.1 is mock-first for protocol capture; real HTTP source polling/mapping is minimal.
+- v0.0.1 focuses on provider polling and mapping for protocol capture.